VincentLanglet/Twig-CS-Fixer/README.md

 ## Installation

-This standard can be installed with [Composer](https://getcomposer.org/).
+This tool can be installed with [Composer](https://getcomposer.org/).

-Add the coding standard as a dependency of your project
+Add the package as a dependency of your project

 ```bash
 composer require --dev vincentlanglet/twig-cs-fixer